English

 puppyone status

-# List all connections (sync, MCP, agent, local folder, and more)
+# List all access points (sync, MCP, agent, local folder, and more)

 Full example